dmsc/fastbasic/compiler/USAGE.md

   target will produce a 16kB cartridge binary instead of the 32kB default.

 - **-target-path**:*path*
-  Sets the path where the target definition files are searched.
-The default is to search in the same folder as the compiler executable.
+  Sets the list of paths where the target definition files are searched, as a list of folder names separated by `:`.

+  The default is to search in the same folder as the compiler executable, and in the path in the `FASTBASIC_HOME` environment variable.

 - **-syntax-path**:*path*
-  Sets the path where the syntax grammar files are searched.
+  Sets the list of paths where the syntax grammar files are searched, as a list of folder names separated by `:`.

+  The default path is the same as the target path with `syntax` folder at the end.

 - **-keep**
   Do not remove the intermediate files on compilation.